EzyInsights/tornado-alchemy-rest/README.md

 #Tornado + Alchemy REST Client

 This simple module creates CRUD endpoints for SQLAlchemy table.
 Its purpose to allow quickly create RESTful APIs, for example for admin panel.
-List endpoints support pagination and filtering
+List endpoints support pagination and filtering.
+Was written for Angular's ng-admin, so this module supports ng-admin querying out of the box

 ##Usage example